stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 Now that we have new way to do it, reserved buffer will be reclaimed by:

-- removing lossless PGs.
+- Removing lossless PGs.
-- setting zero profile to corresponding buffer objects, including buffer PGs, buffer queues, and buffer profile lists.
+- Setting zero profile to corresponding buffer objects, including buffer PGs, buffer queues, and buffer profile lists.

-The new flow is like this.
+The new flow for admin down handling is:

 ![Flow](reclaim-reserved-buffer-images/dynamic-new.jpg "Figure: Reclaim reserved buffer in dynamic model - new flow")

 ## 9 SAI API ##

+There is no new SAI API or attribute introduced in this design.
+The SAI APIs and attributes referenced in this design are list below.

 ### 9.1 Reclaim priority groups ###

-The SAI API `sai_buffer_api->set_ingress_priority_group_attribute` is used for reclaiming reservied buffer for priority groups.
+The SAI API `sai_buffer_api->set_ingress_priority_group_attribute` is used for reclaiming reserved buffer for priority groups.
 The arguments should be the following:

 ```C
     attr.id = SAI_INGRESS_PRIORITY_GROUP_ATTR_BUFFER_PROFILE;